Dr. Jessica L. Montag

 Anastasia Stoops studies how people learn and use language over the lifespan in order to improve cognitive remediation interventions in the educational and medical settings.
 She uses psychophysical behavioral paradigms coupled with eye-tracking and electrophysiological recordings.

-Philip Huebner studies computational models of language and knowledge acquisition.
+Philip Huebner studies computational models of language acquisition, and in particular RNN and Transformer-based language models.

 Andrew Flores studies vocabulary and semantic development in infants and toddlers.